 Is a hair transplant painful?
 After your scalp has been numbed using local anaesthesia, you should not feel any pain at all during your hair transplant.
-This means a hair transplant is a comfortable procedure for most patients.
+This means a FUE hair transplant is a comfortable procedure for most patients.
 Despite most patients being very anxious about potential pain, here at The Treatment Rooms London, we make every effort to ensure they are kept as comfortable as possible.
 In this blog you can find out more about pain and having a hair transplant.

 Hair Transplant Pain

 As with any operation, Hair Transplant Surgery requires a surgeon to make small cuts into the skin.
 There are pain nerves throughout the body and face, so when a Surgeon makes a cut into the skin they can cause pain if these nerves are not stopped.